dileep-kishore/d3-dashboard/README.md

 ## Screenshots
 ![main](assets/main.png)
-<p style="text-align: center"> Main dashboard page that is shows when you load the page </p>
+<p style="text-align: center"> Main dashboard page that appears when you load the page </p>

 ![emissions_2000](assets/emissions_2000.png)
 <p style="text-align: center"> You can change the year </p>